inoejj/odyssey_bot/README.md

 - maze3 : short horizontal wall ( inner layer of maze)

 #### Box
-- box : The red box is just to show the starting point of the maze, while the green box is the goal of the maze.
+- box : The red box is just to show the starting point of the maze.
+- box2 : The green box is the goal(end point) of the maze.

 #### Robot

-- my_robot : a wandering robot with multiple behaviors
+- my_robot : a wandering robot(Odysseús) with multiple behaviors

 ## Key Challenges